 We here at Good Neighbor understand it’s important to take time to travel, and we’re here to help protect you.
 Make sure you have great travel insurance wherever you journey to in the world.

-Our first stop is Dublin, Ireland’s capital and largest city.
+The first stop on our Ireland road trip is Dublin, Ireland’s capital and largest city.
 It is well worth spending a few days here.
 Dublin is known for stunning cathedrals, medieval castles, historical museums and of course classic pubs with live music along with many hidden attractions.
 It is also known for its folklore, fine literature, traditions, customary music and dance and there is always a supply of pints of Guinness.

 The people of Dublin can be such characters, as well, and a lot of fun to be around.
 You may hear an odd joke, a long-winded story and maybe even hear them sing some local songs.
 Dubliners are known for their resilient spirit and ravenous sense of humor.